Structure Generation¶

 | Others | CdO, ThO₂, UO, SbO, SO₃, F, Cl |

-from amorphouspy.structure import get_glass_density_from_model
+from amorphouspy.fabrication import get_glass_density_from_model

 density = get_glass_density_from_model({"SiO2": 75, "Na2O": 15, "CaO": 10})